paolahuyo/paolahuyo/README.md

 ### Hi there 👋, my name is Paola Huyo
 #### I'm a Front End Developer & Industrial Designer focused on UI/UX.
 I love tech and enjoy designing webs and mobile apps.

+I'm a learner, leader and a really empathic woman.
+Currently I'm participating at Laboratoria Bootcamp in Bogotá, learning JavaScript and React developing collaborative projects.

-Skills: REACT / JS / HTML / CSS / SKETCH / WORDPRESS / FIGMA
+Skills: *React / Js / Html / CSS / SketchApp / WordPress / Figma*

 - 🔭 I’m currently working on an app for a restaurant and improving a WooCommerce page
 - 🌱 I’m currently learning React 18